-With succulent chicken thighs cooked crisp and coated in a miraculous perfect-copycat sauce, Panda Express Orange Chicken is a must-try!
-Panda Express Orange Chicken is by far the most famous food on the menu, and I’m sure you can see why.
+With succulent chicken thighs cooked crisp and coated in a miraculously perfect copycat sauce, Panda Express orange chicken is a must-try!
+It is the most famous item on the menu, and I’m sure you can see why.
 This dish will make you dance in your chair as you devour it since it is so amazing!

 If you’re hungry for Chinese food that’s both economical and easy to prepare, this is the meal for you.
 From start to end, it’s crunchy, savory, and ready in under 30 minutes.

 If you like this recipe, be sure to check this Panda Express Beijing Beef Recipe!

 The flavor of this Orange Chicken dish is identical to that of the famous Panda Express restaurant meal.
 The only exception is that it’s simple to create at home for a lower price.
 This recipe produces extremely soft chicken meat that has been marinated in a zesty orange sauce.
 I believe it easily outperforms the take-out equivalent!

 Another advantage of creating it at home is that you can completely control and change the ingredients as needed.
 For example, suppose you have a more prominent family or are having a party.
 In that case, you may double or quadruple the recipe.

 There may be many ingredients involved and many plates to clean, but this really does go together easily.
 Once you have a platter of delicious chicken, you’ll forget about the mountain of pans you left behind!

 - Begin by making the sauce: Mix cornstarch, rice wine, water, orange juice, sesame oil, white sugar, brown sugar, white vinegar, orange zest, ginger, garlic, and red pepper flakes to produce the renowned sauce.
 You stir it first, then leave it until later.